(725 ILCS 5/108B-1)

 (e) "Court of competent jurisdiction" means any circuit court.

-(g) "Director" means Director of the Illinois Department of State Police.
+(g) "Director" means Director of the Illinois State Police.

 (g-1) "Electronic communication" means any transfer of signs, signals,